XinzhouLi/Corona/README.md

 	We transfer from JButton to Button.

+	Junit Test:
-	There is a Junit for the program, it tests the Services.java, service.java contain all the method to update the information of the player, property,it is the most important class so we choose to test this class.
-Import Junit test and put ServicesTest.java and Sevices.java to start testing.
+	           (1)There is a Junit for the program, it tests the Services.java, service.java contain all the method to update the information of the player, property,it is the most important class so we choose to test this class.
+Import Junit test and put ServicesTest.java and Sevices.java to start testing.There is also a Junit test for ComputerUseRandomCard.java, to test if the computer player play the game as we expected.

-6Future expect:
-	Insert picture, more clear information, insert music, animation after rolling the dice.
+	           (2)Run Junit Test:
+		(1)Import Junit
+			Right click the project folder---->properties---->Java Build Path---->add Library---->Junit---->Next---->Junit library version must be JUnit 5.

+		(2)Make sure the tested java file and test file are in same package, run the test file.

 		website:		https://github.com/joseph5-ship/Corona